 Response to Salting Decision Complete Pre-Treatment or Post-Treatment salting within the required response period notified to the HST Contractor's Duty Manager by the Council's Decision maker in accordance with the Service Information.
 Any failure to complete salting of any individual Salting Route within the required response period (subject to extenuating operational circumstances being given by the Contractor and reasonably accepted by the Employer) £200 per decision per route.
-Winter Service Salt Stock Levels Maintain the Winter Service - Minimum Salt Stock Level (as defined in the Service Information) at all times throughout the Winter Service Period. salt stock level held by the Contractor within the Winter day or part
+Winter Service Salt Stock Levels Maintain the Winter Service - Minimum Salt Stock Level (as defined in the Service Information) at all times throughout the Winter Service Period.
+Any occasion when the total salt stock level held by the Contractor within the Winter Service Depots on the Network falls below the Minimum Salt Stock Level (subject to extenuating operational circumstances being given by the Contractor and reasonably accepted by the Employer) £200 per day or part of a day.